bimalka98/Hardware-Description-Languages/README.md

 logic is concurrent, not sequential

 FPGA gates are hardware and therefore executes in parallel.
 Not as software which are executed in sequential manner.

+# Course content related to this page can be found at coursera : https://www.coursera.org/learn/fpga-hardware-description-languages